Binomial voting system

 The binomial system (Sistema binominal) is a voting system that was used in the legislative elections of Chile between 1989 and 2013.

-From an electoral system point of view, the binomial system is in effect the D'Hondt method with an open list where every constituency returns two (hence the name) representatives to the legislative body.
+The binomial system is the D'Hondt method with an open list where every constituency returns two (hence the name) representatives to the legislative body.
 The fact that only two candidates are elected in each district results in the peculiarity where the second most supported list is over-represented.
 Its use was prescribed in the respective constitutional organic law during the Pinochet regime.

 The binomial system was invented in Poland in the 1980s under the Wojciech Jaruzelski regime, in order to foster political stability in the democratization process, maintaining the preeminence of the Polish United Workers' Party against the rise of the opposition movement Solidarity, being recognized as a system that promoted consensus and negotiation between opposing sides of government.

 The binomial system was considered by most analysts as the main constitutional lock that prevented completion of the Chilean transition to democracy.

+Name and similar methods

+The term binomial system refers to the dual-member districts the system uses.
+Within these districts, the apportionment method (between parties, not candidates) is technically proportional, but because of the small district magnitude it is across the whole assembly, semi-proportional.
+In practice, because there are only two seats and Chile operates under a two-party system, the rule behaves like a power-sharing agreement where the two major parties each take maximum half the seats in the legislature (unless in enough districts the larger party can win with a landslide - in this case double the number of votes as the runner-up party).

+The binomial system is also distinct from biproportional apportionment, despite the similarity in name, although it is technically proportional both geographically and within districts, biproportional systems used a unified algorithm for determining how many seats each region gets and to achieve party proportionality on the whole, based on the votes cast.

+It is also not to be confused with the dual-member mixed proportional (DMP) system, often shortened to dual-member proportional, a system invented in 2013 (the same year the binomial system was abolished in Chile).
+This method is different from the binomial system, being a mixed system which provides mixed-member proportional representation by allocating the first seat by plurality, and the second within the compensation mechanism (based on the national or regional popular vote).
+Under DMP, a voter can vote for pairs of candidates on their ballot, functioning as a closed list locally, but as a best loser system for compensation.